goinvo/goinvo.com/README.md

 As stated above, to review changes as you make them, just open a terminal and run `yarn develop`.
 Then you can view your work live at http://localhost:8000/

-Once in your new branch, create your feature directory in src/pages/vision/your-feature-url.
-Create a new file in this folder called index.js and get started.
+Once in your new branch, create your feature directory in `src/pages/vision/your-feature-url`.
+Create a new file in this folder called `index.js` and get started.

 As you go, you may make several commits to your branch and push them up to Github.
 If you want to share your feature with folks to review before going live, you may locate your branch in the list of branches, and create a new pull request.
-If you're not ready to go live yet, you can add a tag for "don't merge yet" and that'll indicate to reviewers not to approve and merge just yet.
+If you're not ready to go live yet, you can add a tag for `don't merge yet` and that'll indicate to reviewers not to approve and merge just yet.
 After automatic checks have passed, a netlify url will be generated for your branch and you can use this to check that your feature works and looks how it should, and it can be shared to others to review your work before it goes live.
 After that, you can continue to work and push as normal.
-When you're ready to go live, just remove the "don't merge yet" tag and let a reviewer know that you're ready for their review.
+When you're ready to go live, just remove the `don't merge yet` tag and let a reviewer know that you're ready for their review.

 ### Add the frontmatter